 The most common problems encountered are listed in Table 8-1.
-We recommend that you contact Customer Service for ES Emulators if you experience any problems that do not fall within this range of items.
+We recommend that you contact Customer Service for ES Emulators at Applied Microsystems Corporation if you experience any problems that do not fall within this range of items.
 Before you call our service department, display your software revision number by typing: